khanhchuads/btn-gifting-with-polymer/README.md

 # Steps
 ## Prerequisites
 - Ensure you have a Web3 wallet like MetaMask installed for interaction with the blockchain.
-- Have a sufficient balance of ETH on Optimism for transaction fees and participating in the game.
+- Have a sufficient balance of ETH on Base to create a gift for friend.

 ## Installation and Setup
 Clone the repository to your local environment.